Political views of Samuel Johnson

 Samuel Johnson (18 September 1709 [O.S.
-7 September] – 13 December 1784), the celebrated British man of letters, wrote dozens of essays that defined his views on the politics of his time.
+7 September] – 13 December 1784) was a British intellectual who wrote dozens of essays and a number of pamphlets in which he commented on the political issues of his time.

 Political writings

 Johnson was known as a staunch Tory or was thought not to be active within politics; his political writings were subsequently disregarded and neglected.
 Boswell's Life of Samuel Johnson is partly to blame.
 Boswell did not meet Johnson until later in life and was unable to discuss how politics affected Johnson during his early years.
 Two periods, Robert Walpole's control over British Parliament and the Seven Years' War, were Johnson's most active periods and are the source for much of his early writings.
 Although Boswell was present with Johnson during the 1770s and described four major pamphlets written by Johnson, he neglected to discuss them because he is more interested in their travels to Scotland.
 That is compounded by the fact that Boswell held an opinion contradictory to two of the pamphlets, The False Alarm and Taxation No Tyranny, and so he attacked Johnson's views in his biography—including Johnson's attacks on slavery.

 Boswell was not the only reason for Johnson to be disregarded as a political thinker.
 Thomas Babington Macaulay tried to promote the belief that Johnson's political thoughts were nonsensical and the writings of a bigot.
 However, Macaulay was also a Whig and established the philosophical view that Whigs and Tories were polar opposites, a view that Johnson did not hold.
 Johnson's views on politics constantly changed through his life, and he early admitted to sympathies for the Jacobite cause, but by the reign of George III, he had come to accept the Hanoverian Succession.
-It was Boswell who gave people the impression that Johnson was an "arch-conservative", and it was Boswell, more than anyone else, determined how Johnson would be seen by people years later.
+It was Boswell who gave people the impression that Johnson was an "arch-conservative", and it was Boswell who, more than anyone else, determined how Johnson would be seen by people years later.